goutomroy/django-butter-tos/README.md

 ####  TODO
 * Need to write tests extensively.
 * Write openapi swagger for testing api.
-* Add redirection to original request after accepting pending tos for text/html request.
 * Now decorator tested with ModelViewSet action methods but need to test with regular function based views.